Archie Barwick: World War I

-Barwick was sent to war and fought with British Forces against Turk Forces in the bloodbath of the Gallipoli Campaign in European Turkey of Apr 1915 to Jan 1916, where the British aimed to capture the Turk capital of Constantinople (now Istanbul).
-It resulted in a British defeat and loss of 250K British and 300K Turk casualties.
-They were shipped on HMT 'Minniwaaka' from Alexandria on 4 Apr 1915, and sailed north across the Mediterranean Sea, and stopped at Mudros, Lemnos Island, Greece from 8-24 Apr, for a gathering of an invasion armada.
+Barwick was sent to war and fought in the Gallipoli Campaign in European Turkey of April 1915 to January 1916, where the British aimed to capture the Turk capital of Constantinople (now Istanbul).
+It resulted in defeat and loss of 250K British and 300K Ottoman casualties.
+They were shipped on HMT 'Minniwaaka' from Alexandria on 4 April 1915, and sailed north across the Mediterranean Sea, and stopped at Mudros, Lemnos Island, Greece from 8-24 April, for a gathering of an invasion armada.
 They would leave the ship for periods of training including amphibious landings on Lemnos.
-The 1st Battalion, attached to the Australian 1st Brigade, attached to the Australian 1st Division, all sailed on the night of 24 Apr to the combat zone off Gallipoli.
-They watched and were deafened in shock and awe, as the accompanying British Royal Navy battleships launched a preparatory bombardment down on Turk positions on Gallipoli.
+The 1st Battalion, part of the 1st Brigade, attached to the Australian 1st Division, all sailed on the night of 24 April to the combat zone off Gallipoli.
+They watched and were deafened in shock and awe, as the accompanying British Royal Navy battleships launched a preparatory bombardment down on Ottoman positions on Gallipoli.
 On the journey there, the soldiers were paid with Turkish currency, which Barwick said in his diary showed the confidence of success of the British.
-He fought in the Battle of the Landing at ANZAC on 25-26 Apr 1915, where the British launched an amphibious assault and established a foothold on the rugged peninsula of Gallipoli (now ANZAC Day) and also in the Battle of the Defence of ANZAC on 19–21 May 1915.
-He fought in the Battle of Sari Bair on 6-10 Aug 1915 including the Battle of Lone Pine.
-There his 1st Battalion comrades Len Keysor was awarded the Victoria Cross for quickly throwing back unexploded Turk bombs on the 7 and 8 Aug, and Alfred Shout was awarded the Victoria Cross for charging down lost trenches throwing bombs at Turks on the 9 Aug.
-Barwick fought in the Action of Hill 60, Suvla on 21-27 Aug 1915 and remarkably survived 8 months of conflict.
-He was in the second last group to leave Gallipoli, during the successful Evacuation of ANZAC on 19-20 Dec 1915.
+He fought in the Battle of the Landing at Anzac on 25-26 April 1915, where the British launched an amphibious assault and established a foothold on the rugged peninsula of Gallipoli (now Anzac Day) and also in the Defence of Anzac on 19–21 May 1915.
+He fought in the battle of Sari Bair on 6-10 August 1915 including the battle of Lone Pine.
+There his 1st Battalion comrades Len Keysor was awarded the Victoria Cross for quickly throwing back unexploded Turkish bombs on 7 and 8 August, and Alfred Shout was awarded the Victoria Cross for charging down lost trenches throwing bombs at Turks on 9 August.
+Barwick fought in the action of Hill 60, Suvla on 21–27 August 1915 and remarkably survived 8 months of the campaign.
+He was in the second last group to leave Gallipoli, during the successful Evacuation of Anzac on 19-20 December 1915.
 Barwick said it was "one of the most glorious and at the same time disastrous campaigns as Great Britain ever had anything to do with".